montanaflynn/go-utils/README.md

 ### Docs

-You can view the [API documentation on Godoc.org](http://godoc.org/github.com/montanaflynn/go-utils) or read the docs offline with the following commands:
+You can view the [API documentation on Godoc.org](http://godoc.org/github.com/montanaflynn/go-utils)

+Or if you prefer to read the docs offline you can use the following commands:

 ```
 godoc $GOPATH/src/github.com/montanaflynn/go-utils